 During a titrimetric method, a stoichiometric chemical reaction takes place between a component from the sample and standard reagent with a well-known concentration.
 The standard solution is stepwise added as small, well-defined amounts until the reaction with the analyte is completed.
 The endpoint of such a titration can be monitored by electrochemical means (potentiometric titrations), visually or photometrically.
 Eventually, the concentration of the analyte in the sample can be calculated by using the total amount of reagent consumed, the concentration of the reagent solution and the reaction stoichiometry.

-Titrimetric methods can be categorized to the type of chemical reaction involved.
+Titrimetric methods can be categorized by the type of chemical reaction involved.
 The most common categories are based on:

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.